 Material Assets The site's development would not make efficient use of land and Waterial Assets resources, being greenfield land of prime agricultural quality.
-C. III /2 Cultural The site is within the designated Pinkie battlefield, adjacent to -/?
+Cultural /2 Cultural The site is within the designated Pinkie battlefield, adjacent to -/?
 Heritage Dalkeith House GDL and the Scheduled Monument of 'Monktonhall Junction, Roman camps and prehistoric settlement'.
-Historic Scotland considers that the area may contain archaeology potential of national importance and is currently considering a scheduling proposal within the site.
-Development of the site may also raise issues of national importance in relation to the battlefield as it is near the core part of the battlefield and makes some contribution towards understanding of the battlefield landscape, with potential for associated archaeological remains.
+Historic Environment Scotland considers that the area may contain archaeology potential of national importance and in 2014 scheduled the monument "Monktonhall Junction, Neolithic cursus 150m N of Whitecraig" (SM13318).
+Development of the site may also raise issues of national importance in relation to Pinkie Battlefield as it is near the core part of the battlefield and makes some contribution towards understanding of the battlefield landscape, with potential for associated archaeological remains.
+This area lies in part of the Pinkie Battlefield which contributes to its landscape characteristics and special qualities.
+Without mitigation, there is potential for development here to have a significant adverse impact.
 There is also potential for setting impacts upon a category B-listed schoolhouse at the site's northern edge and a B-listed hotel to the east.
-Landscape The site adjoins the northern edge of Whitecraig and would o/? · represent a logical expansion in landscape terms.
+Landscape The site adjoins the northern edge of Whitecraig and would o/? represent a logical expansion in landscape terms.
 It is two open and fairly level fields that are currently in use for agriculture and equine uses, and is visually well-contained by adjacent woodland to the west.
 There are open southerly views across the site.
 The site boundary to the north-east and east does not benefit from the same strong landscape features.
 The easternmost part of the site would extend further east than the existing settlement and would intrude somewhat into open countryside although the site submission proposes keeping this part undeveloped.
 If noise mitigation measures are required, they may have an impact upon the landscape and/or surrounding views from the A1.The site is within the green belt but its development would not in itself result in settlement coalescence as it is separated from Musselburgh by the A1 and open land beyond.
+AT and open land beyond.

-SITE INFORMATION N .
+SITE INFORMATION

 Topic Comments

 Site Name Drummohr Caravan Park

-Site Ref PM/MH/HSG010
+Site Ref PM/MH/HSG010: LDP Policy DC7 Development in the Edinburgh Green Belt

 Source of Site Owner (Mr Melville)

 Suggestion

 Site Size (ha) 4.5ha

 Current Use Caravan and camping site

 Proposed Use Housing - medium to long term, no plans to shut site at present

 Summary Currently in use as a caravan and camping park, this site is largely greenfield

 Description land, and is located between Musselburgh and Prestonpans, in a wooded

 setting within the policies associated with Drummohr House.

-Reproduced by permission of Ordnance Survey on behalf of HMSO, (C) Crown Copyright and database right 2011.
+Reproduced by permission of Ordnance Survey on behalf of HMSO.
+(C.) Crown Copyright and database right 2011.
 All rights reserved.
 Ordnance Survey Icense number 100023381.

-Peproduced by pein to son of Ordnance Surveyon be half of HMSO.
-(C) Crown Copyright and database right 2013.
-All rights reserved.
-Ordnance Survey Licence number 100023381.
+Periodice dby permission of Ordnance Streeyon behalf of HMSO, (C) Crown Copyright and database right 2013.
+All rights reserved, Ordnance Streey Licence number 100023381,